mrkraimer/testDatabaseCPP/README.md

 Amoung these are **timeManyChannel**, **timeManyChannelGet**, **timeManyChannelMonitor**, **timeManyChannelPut**, and **timeManyChannelGPM**.

-Each supports options for the numnber of channels and the provider.
+Each supports options for the number of channels and the provider.

 For example: